wogscpar/SZZUnleashed/README.md

 `python assemble_history_features.py --repository <repo_path> --branch <branch>`

 ### Purpose Features ###
-The purpose feature is just a single feature and that is if the commit is a fix o not.
-To extract it use:
+The purpose feature is just a binary feature representing whether a commit is a fix or not.
+This feature can be extracted by running:

 `python assemble_purpose_features.py --repository <repo_path> --branch <branch>`

 ### Coupling ###
-A more complex number of features are the coupling features.
-These indicates how strong the relation is between files and modules for a revision.
-This means that two files can have a realtion even though they don't have a realtion inside the source code itself.
-So by mining these, features that gives indications in how many files that a commit actually has made changes to are found.
+A more complex type of features are the coupling features.
+These indicate how strong the relation is between files and modules for a revision.
+This means that two files can have a relation even though they don't have a relation inside the source code itself.
+By mining these, features that give indications of how many files that a commit actually has made changes to are found.

-The mining is made by a docker image containing the tool code-maat.
+The mining is made by a Docker image containing the tool code-maat.

-These features takes long time to extract but is mined using:
+Note that calculating these features is time-consuming.
+They are extracted by:

 ```python
 python assemble_features.py --image code-maat --repo-dir <path_to_repo> --result-dir <path_to_write_result>